yuqiliao/IDE-help-guide/04-timss-walk-through.Rmd

 **

 **Exhibit 10b.
 Creating new variables**
 ![Exhibit 4-10b is a screenshot from the TIMSS IDE tool showing an example of how variables can be collapsed in the creating new variable function that is available in the Edit Reports tab.](images/chapter4/image11.png){width="2.8188024934383202in" height="3.126421697287839in"}

 A new variable that you create is applicable only to a specific report;
 it does not apply to the other reports listed on the **Edit Reports** screen.
-For example, if you selected multiple measures of science literacy for analysis, then you would need to create the new variable for each measure, or create a copy of the report and edit it accordingly.
-To do the latter, click on **Copy** report on the **Edit Reports** screen (copied reports appear at the end of the list of reports) and then, for the new copy, click on **Edit** (using the above example, you can change the measure and give the report a new name).
+For example, if you selected multiple dependent variables of science literacy for analysis, then you would need to create the new variable for each dependent variable, or create a copy of the report and edit it accordingly.
+To do the latter, click on **Copy** report on the **Edit Reports** screen (copied reports appear at the end of the list of reports) and then, for the new copy, click on **Edit** (using the above example, you can change the dependent variable and give the report a new name).

 You can repeat the process and combine different values of a variable to create additional new variables.
 Using the **Create New Report**